genenju/KeywordLineFilter-kwlf/README.md

 ```
 echo "hello, world, welcome to github!
 Today is 2024-10-01.
 The weather is sunny." |./kwlf "welcome" github
 ```
-The output should be: "hello, world, welcome to github!
+The output should be: "hello, world, **welcome** to **github**!
 Today is 2024-10-01.
 The weather is sunny.", words 'welcome' and 'github' will be highlighted.

 ### Regular expression matching
 If the keyword is a regular expression, we need to add the '-r.' prefix to indicate it:
 ```
 echo "hello, world, welcome to github!
 Today is 2024-10-01.
 The weather is sunny." |./kwlf  -r."[0-9]{4}-[0-9]{2}-[0-9]{2}"
 ```
 The output should be: "hello, world, welcome to github!
-Today is 2024-10-01.
+Today is **2024-10-01**.
 The weather is sunny.".
 The date part should be highlighted.

 ### Exclusion Filtering
 By default, a string containing a keyword or matching a regular expression is considered to satisfy one of the rules.